giuseppefioccola/draft-fmbk-icnrg-metaverse/draft-fmbk-icnrg-metaverse.md

 * Concepts for dealing with "mutable objects" (or mutable "information") should be developed, i.e., how to deal with updates without giving up data immutability.
-* The relationship between application-layer data-oriented operation and network-layer needs to be explored further, e.g.,
+* The relationships among application-layer data-oriented operation and network-layer needs to be explored further, e.g.,
   * Would there be any differences?
   * Would it be needed to think about robust namespace mappings schemes?
 * Concepts and mechanisms for privacy, selective attention, content filtering, and autonomous interactions, as well as ownership and control on the publishing side are needed.
+* Interoperability opportunities enhanced when connection- and host-management layers can be eliminated.
 * In general more applications should be developed to enable more experiments.

 ## In-Network Computing